 Incorporated in August 17, 1917, Sammies Oil Corporation was among the new companies to join the highly competitive race for finding, transporting and refining North Texas “black gold.”

-A July 1918 discovery well in Burkburnett came in at 3,000 barrels per day – triggering another another boom that brought more companies to North Texas.
-See “Boom Town” Burkburnett.
+A July 1918 discovery well in Burkburnett came in at 3,000 barrels per day – triggering another another boom that brought more companies to North Texas (learn more in “Boom Town” Burkburnett).

 In October 1919, the company changed its name to Choate Oil Corporation.
 At that time, it was capitalized at $5 million with 500,000 shares (no par value) and no dividends paid.
 “Choate,” when used in American law, means “completed or perfected in and of itself.”